swissmanu/mse-paper-rxjs-debugger/content/content.md

 ## Research

-We validated the demonstrated RxJS RP debugger mainly for its UX  and usability with two different validation methods during development.
-So far, we did not put any work into further, empirical validation of the novel debugger.
-We see three possibilities how this might be approached: (i) There is a steep learning curve for software engineers starting with RxJS [@Alabor_Stolze_2020].
-It might be interesting to see, if the tools provided by the RP debugger ease the first steps with RxJS for those engineers. (ii) A quantitative study, comparing the effectiveness of control-flow and the new data-flow oriented debugger would further justify the efforts invested in the presented debugger and lead the way for further development.
-Lastly, (iii) a new observational study with experienced RxJS engineers to validate pervious findings [@Alabor_Stolze_2020] would prove that "readiness-to-hand" is indeed of uttermost importance when it comes to effective debugging utilities.
+As of writing this paper, *RxJS Debugging for vscode* is available in version v0.1.2 allowing to debug RxJS applications running in Node.js.
+Once v1.0.0^[**WARNING: This link might reveal the authors identity** [https://github.com/swissmanu/rxjs-debugging-for-vscode/milestone/2](https://github.com/swissmanu/rxjs-debugging-for-vscode/milestone/2)] introduces support for debugging such programs running in internet browsers, we see the necessity for two new empirical studies: (i) An observational study to answer the question, if "readiness-to-hand" is indeed of uttermost importance when it comes to effective RP debugging utilities [@Alabor_Stolze_2020].
+Further, (ii) we propose to test the effectiveness of the presented RP debugger for RxJS compared to traditional debugging utilities like manual print statements and control-flow oriented debuggers.

-As of writing this paper, the latest version v0.1.2 of *RxJS Debugging for vscode* is the product of two usability inspections.
-More usability testing of this version will further improve the overall UX, since we have no confirmation on the presence nor absence of newly introduced usability issues.
+Even though we validated the UX concepts of the new RxJS debugger twice during its development, more usability testing would potentially provide hints on how the UX could be improved further.

 ## Features